Local Wally's Top San Diego Restaurants

 San Diego has plenty of Ocean View dining options but you need to be careful or you might find yourself in a tourist trap where the view is the only good thing on the menu.
 Here are the best, from top notch dining to taco casual.

 When people ask me for one restaurant to dine at I always recommend George's Ocean Terrace.
 Not to be confused with their much more expensive downstairs restaurant, the Ocean Terrace is a more casual eatery on the rooftop overlooking one of the most gorgeous beaches in the world.
 The food isn't the star here but comes close, simple and well executed.
 Tip: It can get really hot on the roof during summer so opt for a table in the shade and bring sunglasses.
-(Nicer casual and moderately priced)
+LOCATION: La Jolla.
+DRESS: Don’t be a slob but don’t over dress either PRICE: Moderately Expensive

 What's not to love about a restaurant that is so close to the ocean that the waves sometimes splash on the windows?
 Located in La Jolla, The Marine Room is the ultimate special occasion restaurant, meaning top notch food at top notch prices.
 Opened in 1941, The Marine Room has consistently been one of San Diego's favorite restaurants, pleasing locals, celebrities and visitors alike.
 It's expensive but the bar makes a great sunset stop for those on a tighter budget.
 Pay special attention when they do their High Tide dinners and brunches during the time of year when the waves knock the windows at full force.
-(Fancy and expensive)
+LOCATION: La Jolla.
+DRESS: Skip the Kirkland and get dressed up PRICE: Expensive

 POSEIDON DEL MAR

 Literally right on the beach, the Poseidon Del Mar serves classic American standards with a ridiculously great view.
 How good is the view?
 Well, you step over the little cement wall on the patio and you are on the beach.
 I mean, literally on the beach so that view doesn’t get much better unless you grab a towel and sit in front of the wall.
 It's a great breakfast or lunch spot, casual enough for shorts and flip flops, with plenty of locals enjoying the scene.
 At night it gets a bit more romantic - plan to be here to watch the sunset and experience the simple joy of watching the sun sink into the ocean as you sip your glass of wine.
 Pure vacation bliss!
-(Nicer casual and moderately expensive)
+LOCATION: Del Mar.
+DRESS: You can come casual - it’s on the beach - but can also dress it up if you want PRICE: Moderately expensive

 DUKE’S LA JOLLA

 Let me first say that I love Duke’s.
 And Jake’s.
 And Kimo’s.
 And Hula Grill.
 But while the food is actually quite good it’s still a bit of a chain restaurant in my book.
-But if you are on vacation and want a bit of that Hawaiian tropical vibe, if you really like the song Kokomo, is you have poke on the mind, and if you want a full on ocean view and don’t care that the restaurant looks a bit like they ran out of money when decorating and ran out to Ikea to finish it up, you can do do a lot worse on a warm summer night out on the patio with Hawaiian music drifting in the breeze.
-(Nicer casual and moderately expensive)
+But if you are on vacation and want a bit of that Hawaiian tropical vibe, if you really like the song Kokomo, if you have poke on the mind, and if you want a full on ocean view and don’t care that the restaurant looks a bit like they ran out of money when decorating and ran out to Ikea to finish it up, you can do do a lot worse on a warm summer night out on the patio with Hawaiian music drifting in the breeze.
+LOCATION: La Jolla.
+DRESS: Dress like a tourist going out to dinner in Hawaii PRICE: Moderately Expensive

-At first Bali Hai might seem a bit kitschy, a tiki bar theme with Hawaiian overtones near the airport in one of the most touristy areas of town, Shelter Island (which in case you have not caught on is not an actual island no matter but an actual peninsula).
-But the full on view of San Diego Bay from the bar and restaurant is stunningly perfect and the mai tai’s, oh damn those mai tai’s!
+At first Bali Hai might seem a bit kitschy, a tiki bar theme with Hawaiian overtones near the airport in one of the most touristy areas of town, Shelter Island.
+But the full on view of San Diego Bay (not ocean but still beautiful blue water) from the bar and restaurant is stunningly perfect and the mai tai’s, oh damn those mai tai’s!
 These are the strongest mai tai’s known to man, said to be the “original” recipe before someone figured out that a drink made of 99% alcohol is much more expensive to make than a drink filled with tropical juices.
 Oh sure, it tastes like a mai tai but there’s a reason why they limit you to two… or is it three?
-It won’t matter because no one gets past two without falling flat on their fact and missing the gorgeous view.
+It won’t matter because no one gets past two without falling flat on their face and missing the gorgeous view.
 Often with live and legit Hawaiian music at Happy Hour, get a Mr. Bali Hai tiki mug for your next garage sale (but check out the incredible high prices they get on Ebay first).
-(Nicer casual and moderately expensive in the restaurant, inexpensive happy hour)
+LOCATION: Shelter Island, near the airport.
+DRESS: Casual, though a Hawaiian shirt won’t kill you PRICE: Cheap Eats during happy hour, moderate for dinner

 San Diego's Freshest Seafood Restaurants